PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Results

-The 20220517 profile in Figure~\ref{fig:avrprof} has a highly linearly polarized ($\sim 100$\%) precursor component at about 0.14 phase earlier than the main component.
+The epoch (a)'s integrated profile (ipa) in Figure~\ref{fig:decom_result_1} has a highly linearly polarized ($\sim 100$\%) precursor component at about 0.14 phase earlier than the main component.
 This feature is consistent with B0943$+$10's Q mode profile reported by other observations \citep[e.g.,][]{2010MNRAS.404...30B,2013Sci...339..436H}.
-Besides, the longitude-resolved fluctuation spectral (LRFS) of totally 6567 pulses in 20220517 observation is given in Figure~\ref{fig:LRFS_0517} (Appendix~\ref{sec:lrfs}).
+The mixture weights (wa1), (wa2) and (wa3) in Figure~\ref{fig:decom_result_1} and the first two weights' ratio $\beta/\alpha$ (wra) in Figure~\ref{fig:decom_wr} show no sudden jumps, and the pulse sequence's evolution in $\alpha$ - $\beta$ plane ((wpa) in Figure~\ref{fig:decom_wr}) follows only one single patch.
+Besides, the longitude-resolved fluctuation spectra (LRFS) of totally 6569 pulses in epoch (a) is given in Figure~\ref{fig:LRFSs}.
 There's no periodic fluctuation in the pulse components, which is typical for B mode pulses~\citep[e.g.,][]{deshpande2001}.
-Also no mode switch happens in the pulse sequence (shown in Figure~\ref{fig:waterfall_517_1} and Figure~\ref{fig:waterfall_517_2} in Appendix~\ref{sec:appendixA}) in 20220517 observation.
-All these facts indicating that pulses in 20220517 observation data are pure Q mode.
+All these facts indicating that pulses in epoch (a) data are pure Q mode.